 Thank you for taking the time to read these guidelines.
 If you have any questions about this information, please feel free to ask them of the clinical staff.
 We feel that this information will make your contact with us more productive and satisfying.
-Students or those who have comments about Center policies or procedures are encouraged to call or write to the Rice Counseling Center Director.
+Students or those who have comments about the Counseling Center policies are encouraged to call or write to the Rice Counseling Center Director.

 - Telephone messages left for you will not mention the RCC and will be left in the first name of the caller.
 If you prefer that messages be handled in a different way, please discuss this with your counselor.

-- Since the staff of the Rice Counseling Center cannot guarantee the privacy of e-mail communications, we do not use email for clinical purposes and ask students to do the same.
+- Since the staff of the Rice Counseling Center cannot guarantee the privacy of email communications, we do not use email for clinical purposed and ask students to do the same.
 This includes setting, canceling or changing appointments.

-A. When there is a probability of imminent harm to you, another person, or the Rice University Community as a whole or a probability of immediate mental or emotional harm to you, your therapist may act to do what is necessary to protect you or others;
+A. When there is a probability of imminent harm to you, another person, or the Rice University community as a whole or as a probability of immediate mental or emotional harm to you, your therapist may act to do what is necessary to protect you or others;

 B. When a court of law orders a therapist to release information, the therapist is bound by law to comply with such an order;

-C. When an individual has reason to believe that a child or an elderly person is in danger of, or is, being physically, emotionally, or sexually abused, that individual is obligated by law to report such abuse to the proper authorities;
+C. When an individual has reason to believe that a child or an elderly person is in danger of, or is being physically, emotional, or sexually abused, that individual is obligation by law to report such abuse to the proper authorities;

-D. When information is required to be disclosed as part of a criminal proceeding;
+D. When information is required to be disclosed as part of criminal proceeding;

 E. If a therapist or the consulting psychiatrist has reason to believe that a student has been the victim of sexual exploitation by a former mental health provider during a course of treatment, he/she has a legal duty to report the suspected conduct (though the victim's identity may remain anonymous); and